Cuban firefighter captain arrested in Miami for domestic violence: What is known about the incident?

 In June 2025, the captain was arrested after calling 911 to report his wife's disappearance and ended up verbally and physically assaulting the responding officers.

-The department's response
+The response from the department

 The Miami Fire and Rescue Department issued a statement on Monday acknowledging the arrest.